enmeshed/enmeshed/grpc/NOTES.md

 If there is an error writing the response, a Status with INTERNAL code is sent to the client.

+When marshalling an error, set the { code, details } props on the error object appropriately and pass metadata.
+Metadata should be a grpc.Metadata.

 Unary processing starts here:
 ```js
 async function handleUnary(call, handler, metadata) {